 - Stomach Sleeping – Stomach sleepers need a soft, low-lofted pillow in order to prevent the head and neck from being craned upwards.
-Some pillows may look too lofty for stomach sleeping, but as long as they’re soft enough to compress into a loft of 2-inches or lower, you should be good to go!
+Some pillows may look too lofty for stomach sleeping, but as long as they’re soft enough to compress into a loft of two inches or lower, you should be good to go.

 Strategies for Alleviating Back Pain

 Yes, pillows provide head and neck support, but they can also be wedged between your legs, under your knees, beneath your abdomen, or behind your back in order to relieve pressure throughout the body.
 Below, we’ll explore the different ways in which a pillow can be used to alleviate back pain:

 - Behind the Back – Slipping a pillow behind your back is a great way to relieve lower lumbar pressure, especially when you’re in the upright position.
 A wedge pillow is ideal for this, but a low-lofted pillow with a firm feel can get the job done, too.
 Memory foam is a great material for this as well, as its slow response to pressure can conform to the precise contours of your back (more on this later).

 - Between the Legs – Holding a pillow between your legs when you’re on your side is a great way to relieve hip pressure and lower back pain.
 It can also serve to align your spine, but you’re going to want to make sure the pillow is lofty and firm enough to maintain its shape under pressure.
 We’ll talk more about specific materials next, but latex can be great for this technique as its buoyancy can help keep your leg lifted.